canonical/cloud-init/doc/rtd/howto/rerun_cloud_init.rst

 This subcommand is not called by the init system.
-It can be called manually to load the configured datasource and run a single cloud-config module once, using the cached user-data and meta-data after the instance has booted.
+It can be called manually to load the configured datasource and run a single cloud-config module once, using the cached instance-data after the instance has booted.

 .. note::